EmanAwadAli/MyReadsApp/README.md

 # 📚 MyReads: A Book Tracking App
 ## 📌 Overview
 In this project, I create a web application that allows you to select and categorize books you have read, are currently reading, or want to read.

-## 📰 Project Main Pages :
+## 📰 Project Main Pages
 This projects contains only two pages :
 - **First Page** : it is the main project page which contains ```Three``` bookshelves :
   - **Currenly Reading Shelf** : contains books you are currently reading.
   - **Want To Read Shelf** : contains books you want to read.
   - **Read Shelf** : contain books you read.
- - **Second Page** : it is the project page contains a search field where you can search about any book then get the result displayed throughout this page.
+ - **Second Page** : this page contains a search field where you can search about any book then get the result displayed throughout this page.

 ## 📥 Installation
 In order to run this project you will need to install [node.js](https://nodejs.org/en/) globally on your device after that :